pa-0/clipmon/README.md

 To build use `cargo build`.
 You can also quickly run this with `cargo run`.

+# Debugging

+Use `WAYLAND_DEBUG=1` to see all wayland events -- that's usually most of what's needed to debug clipmon.

 # Caveats

 In order to keep clipboard selections, `clipmon` needs to read any selection